We make high-capability space missions practical for a broad spectrum of business, scientific, and social applications.

-John Thornton, Chief Executive Officer.
 John Thornton has grown Astrobotic's business of delivering affordable space robotics technology and planetary missions by attracting technology contracts, equity investment, and payload customers.
-Thornton is coordinating the team and alliance to align for Griffin's development and the 2015 mission.
-As Astrobotic’s Chief Engineer, Thornton led the build of the Griffin lander.
+Thornton is coordinating the team and alliance for Griffin's development and the first mission.
 At Carnegie Mellon, Thornton led the build of Scarab, a NASA concept robot for lunar drilling, and the first robot to carry a prototype of NASA's RESOLVE payload.
-In 2010, he founded the Advanced Composites Lab, a research, training, design, and manufacturing lab specializing in high performance, lightweight composites for robotics.
+He founded Carnegie Mellon's Advanced Composites Lab, a research, training, design, and manufacturing lab specializing in high performance, lightweight composites for robotics.

-Steven Huber, Chief Operating Officer.
-Steve Huber led the design, build, and testing of Griffin's primary structure, landing sensor gimbal, compressive legs, and rover egress ramps.
+Steven Huber manages Astrobotic's operations and contract fulfillment.
+He led the design, build, and testing of Griffin's primary structure, landing sensor gimbal, compressive legs, and rover egress ramps.
 Huber leads Astrobotic's ILDD contract including flight qualification of Griffin's structure and development of two major design documents – the Icebreaker Preliminary Design Document, which details a polar prospecting mission on Griffin, and the Mooncruiser system definition document.

-Kevin Peterson, Chief Technology Officer.
-Kevin Peterson has fielded a dozen autonomous systems, including autonomous UXO survey, high-speed desert and urban driving, construction, and naval systems.
+Kevin Peterson manages Astrobotic's technology development.
+Peterson has fielded a dozen autonomous systems, including autonomous UXO survey, high-speed desert and urban driving, construction, and naval systems.
 Peterson was the technical lead for Carnegie Mellon's DARPA Grand Challenge teams.
 At Astrobotic, Peterson leads 5 active NASA contracts for Autolanding for Robotic Precursor Missions; Reliable, Hardened GPS-Denied Navigation and Landing; Resource Aware Planning for Shadowed and Uncertain Domains; Long-Range Prediction of Non-Geometric Terrain Hazards for Reliable Planetary Rover Traverse; and Non-Geometric Terrain Sensing for Autonomous Excavation and Site Work.

-Paul C. O'Brien of Boston brings more than 40 years experience in the telecommunications and information technology industry with an extensive background in information systems, project management, technical marketing.
-Mr. O’Brien is the president of the O'Brien Group, a technology investment and consulting firm.
+O'Brien brings more than 40 years experience in the telecommunications and information technology industry with an extensive background in information systems, project management, technical marketing.
+He is the president of the O'Brien Group, a technology investment and consulting firm.
 He also serves as the president of Pan-Asia Development, an investment firm pursuing opportunities in Asia.

-William F. Readdy.
-Mr. Readdy of McLean, Va., is founder and managing partner of Discovery Partners International, specializing in global space development and aerospace program management.
+William F. Readdy is founder and managing partner of Discovery Partners International, specializing in global space development and aerospace program management.
 He has three decades of experience across a broad range of aerospace specialties.
 He previously served as the NASA Associate Administrator for Space Operations, an astronaut, a Naval aviator and a test pilot.
-As a veteran pilot astronaut, Mr. Readdy made three space flights, STS-42 (January 22-30, 1992), STS-51 (September 12-22, 1993) and STS-79 (September 16-26, 1996).
+As a veteran pilot astronaut, Readdy made three space flights, STS-42 (January 22-30, 1992), STS-51 (September 12-22, 1993) and STS-79 (September 16-26, 1996).

 At NASA, his assignments included serving as the agency's director of operations at Star City, Russia, where astronauts and cosmonauts train for launch aboard Russian Soyuz vehicles.
-He served at NASA as Associate Administrator for Space Operations with more than $6 billion budget authority, and oversight for the Kennedy, Johnson, Marshall and Stennis Space Centers as well as programmatic oversight for International Space Station (ISS), Space Shuttle, Space Communications and Space Launch Vehicles.
-Mr. Readdy is the recipient of the Presidential Rank award, two NASA Distinguished Service medals, the Distinguished Flying Cross and holds the rank of Fellow of the Royal Aeronautical Society, and the Society of Experimental Test Pilots.
+As NASA Associate Administrator for Space Operations, he had more than $6 billion budget authority, and oversight for the Kennedy, Johnson, Marshall and Stennis Space Centers as well as programmatic oversight for International Space Station (ISS), Space Shuttle, Space Communications and Space Launch Vehicles.
+Readdy is the recipient of the Presidential Rank award, two NASA Distinguished Service medals, the Distinguished Flying Cross and holds the rank of Fellow of the Royal Aeronautical Society, and the Society of Experimental Test Pilots.
 He is also an academician of the International Academy of Astronautics.
 Readdy serves on the board of directors of Spacehab/Astrotech, Corp. and also serves as chairman of the board of the Challenger Center for Space Science Education.